aexoden/edge/README.md

 This controls whether the bot executes a single run or continuously does automatic runs.
 By default, it is set to false, which will result in a single run.
-If INITIAL_SEED is nil, the bot will continuously do runs for random seeds.
-If INITIAL_SEED is set to a particular seed, the bot will do runs incrementally starting from the given seed.
-(For example, if INITIAL_SEED is set to 5, the bot will do runs with seeds 5, 6, 7, etc.)
+If SEED is nil, the bot will continuously do runs for random seeds.
+If SEED is set to a particular seed, the bot will do runs incrementally starting from the given seed.
+(For example, if SEED is set to 5, the bot will do runs with seeds 5, 6, 7, etc.)

 ### LIVESPLIT